How to Tell a Lead from a Prospect and an Opportunity

 What is a Customer

-A Customer is a Prospect who has made a commitment to proceed on a purchase.
+A Customer is an Opportunity who has made a commitment to proceed on a purchase.

-There are some old school business managers and business owners that would say someone is a Prospect until they have paid their invoice.
+There are some old school business managers, business owners that would say that a company is still a Prospect if they have unpaid invoices!

 I’m a bit easier going, but in a B2B context, I would say someone is not a customer until they have made a definite commitment: signed the proposal or contract, provided their credit card, etc.